ingewortel/artistoo/DOCS-README.txt

 			folder because this will be overwritten).

-To push to the website: TODO.
+To push to the website: from the root of the repository: git push ourserver.

 For a detailed overview, read on.